 Source: Engineers Australia.
 (2017a).
 The state of the engineering practice.

-In 2017, while 12.2% of boys were taking a higher mathematics course, only 6.9% of girls in year 12 were enrolled in the course.
-Female participation is also low in year 12 physics, declining from 8.8% in 2001 to 5.9% in 2015.
-On the other hand, a higher proportion of girls participate in intermediate mathematics than boys during year 12, such that in 2017, 20% of girls are enrolled in the course in comparison to 18.9% of boys.
+In 2020, while 11.9% of boys were taking a higher mathematics course, only 6.7% of girls in year 12 were enrolled in the course.
+On the contrary, female participation is slightly higher in year 12 intermediate mathematics, where in 2020, 16.8% of girls are enrolled in the course while 18.4% of boys are enrolled in this course.